πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 Cross-posting is publishing the same asset to multiple platforms (same video, same caption, posted to TikTok + Reels + Shorts).
 Repurposing is reformatting the asset into each platform's native format (one video becomes vertical clips for TikTok, a carousel for Instagram, a thread for X).
 I wrote a full comparison on cross-posting vs repurposing if you want the deep dive.

-Is Opus Clip better than Vizard?
+Is Opus Clip 2.0 better than Vizard in 2026?

-For standard YouTube content, Opus Clip has slightly better face tracking and is cheaper.
-For webinars, interviews, and multi-speaker content, Vizard's transcript search and faster processing make it the better pick.
-Both are excellent — the choice depends on what you're clipping.
+For standard YouTube content, Opus Clip 2.0's multi-signal clip detection (spoken words, objects, sound, emotion) edges Vizard slightly on quality.
+For webinars, interviews, multilingual or multi-speaker content, Vizard's 32-language captions and transcript search make it the better pick.
+Vizard's 2026 price cut to $19/mo Creator also makes it cheaper than Opus Pro on most usage levels.
+Both are excellent β€” the choice depends on what you're clipping.

 Can AI really create good social posts from a blog article?

-In 2026, yes — but with caveats.
+In 2026, yes β€” but with caveats.
 Tools like Lately and PostEverywhere's AI can generate genuinely usable drafts, but the best output still requires a human editing pass.
 Expect to keep 60-70% of the AI output as-is and rewrite the rest.
 This is still a 5x speed improvement over writing every post from scratch.

 Do content repurposing tools replace a social media manager?

-No — they replace the mechanical parts of a social media manager's job (resizing, captioning, scheduling), which frees up humans for strategy, engagement, and creative direction.
+No β€” they replace the mechanical parts of a social media manager's job (resizing, captioning, scheduling), which frees up humans for strategy, engagement, and creative direction.
 The creators I know who use these tools best still spend an hour a day replying to comments and iterating on what's working.
 The tools handle production; humans handle taste.
+(For the next step beyond just scheduling β€” where the system actually drafts and queues posts on your behalf β€” see autonomous social media agents.)

 Can I repurpose old content I posted years ago?

-Absolutely — and this is one of the highest-ROI moves on this list.
+Absolutely β€” and this is one of the highest-ROI moves on this list.
 Pull out your top 10 best-performing blog posts from 2022-2024, run them through a repurposing tool, and you'll have 6 months of fresh social content from work you've already done.
 I do this quarterly for our own blog and it routinely outperforms new content.

-What's the best free content repurposing tool?
+What's the best free content repurposing tool in 2026?

 Wrapping up

-Content repurposing tools aren't magic — they're leverage.
+Content repurposing tools aren't magic β€” they're leverage.
 The magic happens when you have one good piece of source content (a video you put real effort into, a blog post that actually says something new) and then use these tools to turn it into 20-40 platform-native posts across a week.

 Or, if you want the simplest possible setup, just try PostEverywhere's content repurposer free for 7 days and see if the all-in-one approach works for your workflow.
-No credit card, no commitment — if it's not right for you, Opus + a scheduler is a perfectly good plan B.
+Cancel with one click before the trial ends if it's not right for you β€” Opus + a scheduler is a perfectly good plan B.

 Whichever route you pick, the real unlock is consistency.
 Repurposing only matters if you actually publish the output.
 Get a tool, build a workflow, and ship.